ottopaulsen/MMM-Tibber/README.md

 Module for [MagicMirror](https://github.com/MichMich/MagicMirror/) showing electricity price data from Tibber.

-Yo can see the price per hour for today and tomorrow.
+You can see the price per hour for today and tomorrow.

 ## Screenshot